raiden-network/raiden-wizard/CONTRIBUTING.md

 All pull requests should be:
 * Self-contained.
-* As short as possible, adressing a single issue or even a part of an issue.
+* As short as possible, addressing a single issue or even a part of an issue.

     *Consider breaking long pull requests into smaller ones.*